Multi Messenger Study of GRB 221009A with VHE Gamma-ray and Neutrino Afterglow from a Gaussian Structured Jet: Parameter Dependence of VHE Afterglow Emission

 Figure \ref{fig:LC_AGILE} presents the afterglow light curve of GRB 221009A, which is obtained through our model by fitting GeV and TeV gamma-ray data from AGILE GRID and LHASSO, respectively.
 The TeV light curve of GRB 221009A is estimated in the energy range of $0.3-5$TeV, while the GeV one is calculated in the range of $50\text{MeV} - 3\text{GeV}$.
 The Light curves are fitted using the afterglow parameters listed in Table~\ref {tab:afterglow_params}.
 Here, the VHE photons are minimally Doppler de-boosted through a mildly off-axis viewing geometry.

 The light curve exhibits a two-phase structure, characterized by a gradual rise to the peak followed by a steep decay.
 The observed TeV light curves include KN corrections \citep{nakar2009klein, mondal2025follow}, pair-production optical depth \citep{joshi2021modelling} and an account for attenuation due to extragalactic background light (EBL) \citep{dominguez2011extragalactic}.
 We find that a higher kinetic energy ($E_{k}$), ambient density($n_{0}$), and bulk Lorentz factor at the jet's core ($\Gamma_c$) strongly influence the observed SSC flux by increasing the seed photon population for inverse Compton scattering.
 For both GeV-TeV cases, a mildly off-axis structured jet scenario allows the observer to receive intense, early-time emission from the jet core due to its moderately high Lorentz factor.
 Furthermore, these GeV-TeV light curves also follow $\epsilon_e > \epsilon_B$, which is crucial for efficient SSC production in the forward shock afterglow model.
+Note that a feature around 600 s in the TeV light curve was previously interpreted as a jet break by LHAASO Collaboration et al. (2023).
+However, the GeV light curve in Figure 4 does not show such a break.
+Therefore, we do not assume a jet break during $T \lesssim 10^4$ s in our analysis.
+This is consistent with conclusions drawn by \citep{geng2025spreading, kusafuka2025tev, barnard2025modelling}.